 Serving Families and Professionals throughout Pennsylvania

-Held September 19, 2013, PLAN hosted a client art show at the Wayne Art Center.
-This fundraising event included the artistic offerings from PLAN of PA clients and an opportunity to meet our new Executive Director, Kelly Clarke.
-It was an exciting evening filled with music, light hors d’oeuvres, and of course art!
+Held in September 2013, PLAN hosted a client art show at the Wayne Art Center.
+This fundraising event included the artistic offerings from PLAN of PA clients .
 We are very proud of our clients who displayed their art at the event.
 Thank you to everyone that helped make the event possible and to our donors.
 The art was featured in the People section of Main Line Suburban Life newspaper.
 View the article and photos here.

 View invitation (click here).